2Yr·

 𝗜𝗻𝗵𝗮𝗹𝘁𝘀𝘃𝗲𝗿𝘇𝗲𝗶𝗰𝗵𝗻𝗶𝘀:

-I. Relative evaluation
+I. Relative valuation

 II.
 Intrinsic valuation

-III. intermediate solution/compromise:
+III. interim solution/compromise:

 IV.
 Procedure for the assessment of growth companies